GAM3RG33K/flutter_settings_screens/README.md

 #### SliderModalSettingsTile
 SliderModalSettingsTile widget is the dialog version of the SliderSettingsTile widget.

-Use of this widget is similar to the SliderSettingsTile, only the displayed widget will be in a different position.
+The use of this widget is similar to the SliderSettingsTile, only the displayed widget will be in a different position.

 i.e instead of inside the settings screen, it will be shown in a dialog above the settings screen.